 Cosmetology is the scientific study and practice of beauty culture.
 A major part of cosmetology is devoted to learning and mastering essential knowledge and basic skills for treating the skin, scalp, hair, and nails.
-This program has been carefully constructed to give students knowledge and skills that are required to become a licensed cosmetologist.
+This

 This is a career program designed for students to go directly into the labor market upon completion.
 Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.